GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

 \subsubsection{Resource Utilization}

-The smallest number of registers that GateKeeper-GPU kernel uses for fully completing its functionalities is 40 registers.
-In different cases, the register count can increase up to 48 registers per thread.
-The maximum theoretical occupancy that can be reached with 48 registers per thread is $63\%$, but the number of threads per block should be at most 256, which is \editedII{a} quarter of the maximum number of threads per block.
-Decreasing the number of threads decreases the batch size for a single transfer between host and device; and eventually increases the number of transfers.
-In our experience, we observe that most of the time spent for filtration is not the kernel time, but the time spent in preparation for \editedII{the} kernel.
-Hence, having the smallest number of transfers is optimal in our scenario and we opt for setting \editedII{the} maximum number of threads for maximized batch size.
-Following this way, GateKeeper-GPU's theoretical warp occupancy is $50\%$.
-In \editedII{Setup\_1} with encoding in device option, \editedII{the} average achieved occupancy is $48.5\%$ and $49.2\%$ for 100bp and 250bp sequence sets, respectively.
-When sequences are encoded in the host, the average occupancy becomes $47.5\%$ and $48.9\%$.
-Likewise in \editedII{Setup\_2} with encoding in \editedII{the} device option, \editedII{the} average achieved occupancy is $46.8\%$ and $48.7\%$ for 100bp and 250bp sequence sets.
-When sequences are encoded in \editedII{the} host, the average occupancy becomes $44.6\%$ and $47.8\%$, respectively.
+The smallest number of registers that the GateKeeper-GPU kernel uses to complete its functionalities fully is 40 registers.
+The register count can increase to 48 registers per thread in different cases.
+The maximum theoretical occupancy that can be reached with 48 registers per thread is $63\%$, but the number of threads per block should be at most 256, a quarter of the maximum number of threads per block.
+Using fewer threads decreases the batch size for a single transfer between host and device, eventually increasing the number of transfers.
+In our experience, the majority of the time is spent on preprocessing rather than on the kernel.
+Hence, having the smallest number of transfers is optimal in our scenario, and we opt to set the maximum number of threads for maximized batch size.

+Following this logic, GateKeeper-GPU's theoretical warp occupancy is $50\%$.
+In Setup\_1 with encoding in device option, the average achieved occupancy is $48.5\%$ and $49.2\%$ for 100bp and 250bp sequence sets, respectively.
+When the sequences are encoded in the host, the average occupancy becomes $47.5\%$ and $48.9\%$.
+Likewise, in Setup\_2 with encoding in the device option, the average achieved occupancy is $46.8\%$ and $48.7\%$ for 100bp and 250bp sequence sets.
+When sequences are encoded in the host, the average occupancy becomes $44.6\%$ and $47.8\%$, respectively.